SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

 Customize your theme below then download a `theme.css` file that you can insert into your project.
 (The download button is at the bottom of this page.)

-FYI: The Fanny Pack UI color palette is borrowed from the <a href="https://www.w3schools.com/w3css/w3css_color_metro.asp" target="_blank">Metro UI</a> color palette.
-The neutral colors in the Fanny Pack UI color palette are lighter and darker shades of #a0a0a0.
-See <a href="https://www.colorhexa.com/a0a0a0" target="_blank">ColorHexa: #a0a0a0</a>.
+FYI: The Fanny Pack UI color palette borrows colors from the <a href="https://www.w3schools.com/w3css/w3css_color_metro.asp" target="_blank">Metro UI</a> color palette.
+The neutral colors in the Fanny Pack UI color palette are shades and tints of <a href="https://www.colorhexa.com/50404d" target="_blank">purple taupe</a>).

 ---